Gerjan77/notEvilDime/Build notEvilDime on MacOS High Sierra.md

 Testing to do
 ---------------

-run the .dmg on a fresh install of MacOS 10.10 Yosemite on the apple account of my beta tester
+run the app on a fresh install of MacOS 10.10 Yosemite on the apple account of my beta tester